AI-generated

 Provisions

-• Article 248 of the Revised Penal Code (Murder) — Defines the crime of murder and enumerates the qualifying circumstances, including treachery and evident premeditation.
+• Article 248 of the Revised Penal Code (Murder) — Defines murder and lists qualifying circumstances including treachery, evident premeditation, and abuse of superior strength.

-• Republic Act No. 9346 — Prohibits the imposition of the death penalty, requiring instead the penalty of reclusion perpetua without eligibility for parole when the aggravating circumstance would have warranted death.
+• Republic Act No. 9346 — Prohibits the imposition of the death penalty; mandates that the penalty for murder be reclusion perpetua without eligibility for parole.